CAMFED Association (CAMA) leaders recognized in the ‘Women for Results’ category for effective and scalable solutions

 “We are so excited about this global recognition of CAMA’s leadership in climate-smart agriculture.
 This award celebrates what is possible when we all work together to tackle two of the most urgent issues of our time: girls’ exclusion from education, and climate change.” - Clarah Zinyama, CAMA National Chair and Agriculture Guide, Zimbabwe

-CAMA is a movement of 140,000 educated young African women of whom around one-third are farmers and agripreneurs.
-Together they are spearheading action on climate change with huge potential to increase their reach.
+The CAMFED Association is a movement of 140,000 educated African women of whom around one-third are farmers and agripreneurs.
+Among them are pioneers now spearheading action on climate change with huge potential to reach out to tens of thousands within their network and beyond.
 With the investment in girls' education by the UK Department for International Development (DFID) and others, a new generation of educated young women is ready to take up the challenge.

 “It is our pleasure to award the Campaign for Female Education’s breakthrough initiative.
 Their project serves as a beacon, guiding us towards a more resilient future for all.” - Niclas Svenningsen, Manager of the UN Climate Change Global Climate Action Program